 But how do you plug in an XLR microphone?

-But for recording with an XLR microphone, you have to have an audio interface, otherwise you can’t connect the microphone into the computer!
+If recording with an XLR microphone, you will also need an audio interface, otherwise you can’t connect the microphone into the computer!

 So just what is an audio interface?: